borismus/smus.com/content/posts/2024/exupery/index.md

 Project Exupery
 ===
-posted: Jan 12, 2024
+posted: Jan 16, 2024

-Exupery is a voice-powered sketching robot.
+Exupery was a voice-powered sketching robot.
 I named it after Antoine de Saint-Exupéry because of the conversation in his most famous book where the Little Prince asks the pilot to draw him a picture of a sheep.
 You, too, can now ask Exupery to sketch pictures of things, and it will try to oblige.
-It does so by taking a sketch from the [Quick, Draw! dataset](https://quickdraw.withgoogle.com/data/) and adding a bit of flourish.
+It replicates sketches drawn by real people playing the game [Quick, Draw!](https://quickdraw.withgoogle.com/data/), and adding a bit of flourish.
 Try the [online demo][demo], and read on to find out more.

 <!--more-->